olivertlord/MIRRORS/README.md

 ## Tips and Best Practices

 ### ROI Selection
-- **Keep it square**: The analysis requires a square ROI for optimal binning
-- **Avoid edges**: Stay away from the edge of the quadrants where spatial correlation may be poor
+- **Avoid edges**: Stay away from the edge of the quadrants where light from adjacent quadrants could 'bleed' into the ROI (at least, in a 1-camera system).
 - **Center on hot spot**: For best results, center the ROI on your heated region
 - **Not too large**: Larger ROIs increase processing time; select only the region of interest